capcito/frontend-ws/README.md

 We would like you to read the API and display it in an organized way.
 In addition, you should add in some sort of sorting mechanic.

-Even thought it's a small scope, think of reusability & testability when writing your code.
+Even thought it's a small scope, think of performance, reusability & testability when writing your code.
 With that said, you don't necessarily need to write test-cases, but ideally written in a way that would allow you to write them later.

 The task should preferably be built using React.